 Beth Jacob is both a close knit community and a community that is welcoming to others, a community accessible to all.
 We are an egalitarian community, where women and men, rich and poor, gay and straight are valued equally and sincerely.
 We are an intergenerational community, where young and old find commonality with each another.
 We are an eclectic community, where each person’s story is valued and affirmed.
 We are an affirming community, committed to ensuring that each person understands the right to claim the inheritance of Jewish tradition.
 We are an honest community, where intellectual inquiry and spiritual search go hand in hand.
 We are a welcoming community, where visitors can walk in the door and discover a home, a family, and a place at a table for Shabbat.
 We are a modest community, where festive celebrations are neither ostentatious nor exclusive.
 This is a shul where people truly care about each other and are present to help each other through the good times and bad.
-Through the ongoing Adult B’nei Mitzvah classes, through personalized conversion study with Rabbi Allen, people have been able to find their way both into Judaism and back into Judaism.
+Through the ongoing Adult B’nei Mitzvah classes and personalized conversion study people have been able to find their way both into Judaism and back into Judaism.

 Beth Jacob is a place for people who want to be actively involved in their shul.
 In truth, our shul works best for people who show up.
 Although there is never any pressure to do so, on any given Shabbat any number of people can be found leading services, reading Torah and Haftarah.
 During any given week, people are serving on committees, volunteering at the office or working in the kitchen.
 The opportunity to learn more and take on new roles is always available.
 Beth Jacob understands that religious expectations emerge from a sense of communal belonging.